 How long will it last?

-The plastic case and IP68 water resistance rating, along with the easily replaced rubber strap, make the TicWatch E3 very durable.
+The plastic case and IP68 water resistance rating along with the easily replaced rubber strap, make the TicWatch E3 very durable.
 Google delivers regular updates to Wear OS, but few include notable new features.
-As explained already, there’s no information on when or if an update to Wear will arrive on the TicWatch E3.
-The TicWatch E3 will last for two years at least, but the software is in danger of feeling very out of date before the end of 2021.
+Wear OS 3 will arrive during the second half of 2022.
+The TicWatch E3 should therefore last for two years at least.

 Should you buy it?